 Certain medications can affect the results of the ImuPro test, so if in doubt please check with us.
-If you have been on a long course of antibiotics it can interfere with the results.
+If you have been on a long course of antibiotics it can interfere with the results (a short course is fine).

-If you are taking, or have taken in the past, a long course of immunosuppressant medication such as cortistone, steroids, prednisone etc, this may also affect the results.
+If you are taking, or have taken, a long course of immunosuppressant medication such as cortisone, steroids, prednisone etc, this may also affect the results.
 Cortisone cream is fine as it is topical and the result is local.